Evacuation of Retained Products of Conception (ERPC)

 What are the risks?

-• On rare occasions (1 to 3 in every 1000 cases) this loss is heavy enough that a blood transfusion may be needed, or a course of iron tablets will be prescribed, which needs to be completed.
+- On rare occasions (1 to 3 in every 1000 cases) this loss is heavy enough that a blood transfusion may be needed, or a course of iron tablets will be prescribed, which needs to be completed.

-• Following surgery there is a very small risk of developing a pulmonary embolism (bloods clot in the lungs) or a deep vein thrombosis (blood clot in the leg).
+- Following surgery there is a very small risk of developing a pulmonary embolism (bloods clot in the lungs) or a deep vein thrombosis (blood clot in the leg).
+Should you have any chest pain, shortness of breath or any leg pain or swelling then please gain urgent medical advice.

 After your operation

-You will wake up in the recovery room next to the theatre.
+If you have had a GA, you will wake up in the recovery room next to the theatre.
 You will have an oxygen mask on your face.
 Your blood pressure will be taken regularly.
 When you have recovered from the anaesthetic you will be taken back to the ward.
 At first, you will feel drowsy and may need to sleep.
 If you have any discomfort, please let your nurse know and you will be given pain relief.

 Discharge from hospital

 You may have some light bleeding for 7 to 14 days.
-If it continues or you have pain, an unpleasant discharge or you are feverish, you should contact your GP.
+If it continues, or you have pain, an unpleasant discharge or you are feverish, you should contact your GP.

 You may also have some slight abdominal discomfort for a day or two after your surgery.
+Over the counter pain relief and be used to help this.

 We also advise you not to have unprotected sexual intercourse until your pregnancy test is negative.